2024 United States House of Representatives elections in Alabama: Background

 Allen v.
-Milligan & State
+Milligan

 During the 2020 redistricting cycle, Alabama's congressional map faced legal challenges for alleged violations of the Voting Rights Act of 1965.
 27% of Alabama's population is African American, but only one of Alabama's seven districts was drawn with a Black majority.
 A federal panel initially blocked the 2022 map, finding that the state illegally discriminated against Black voters by not drawing a second majority-Black district.
 However, on February 7, 2022, the Supreme Court of the United States granted a stay on the case that had been requested by the state of Alabama, allowing the map to remain in place for the 2022 elections, but signaled it would fully review the case at a later date.

 On June 8, 2023, the Supreme Court affirmed the previous finding that the map discriminated against Black Alabamians.
 In a 5–4 decision in Allen v.
 Milligan, Justice Brett Kavanaugh and Chief Justice John Roberts joined the Supreme Court's liberal wing (Justices Ketanji Brown Jackson, Elena Kagan, and Sonia Sotomayor) and ruled in favor of Milligan.
 The decision, considered an unexpected victory for voting rights activists in Alabama, upheld the federal panel's ruling that Alabama had illegally diluted the power of Black voters.
 The decision forced Alabama to reconfigure its congressional districts in advance of the 2024 elections, including drawing a second predominantly Black district.
 The Alabama Legislature was required to convene a special legislative session in order to draw a new map.
 John Wahl, chair of the Alabama Republican Party, published a statement in reaction to the ruling, stating that the party would "work hard to win all seven congressional seats".